Mirror writing: Notable examples

 The notes on Leonardo da Vinci's famous Vitruvian Man image are in mirror writing.

-Leonardo da Vinci wrote most of his personal notes in mirror writing, only using standard writing if he intended his texts to be read by others.
+Leonardo da Vinci wrote most of his personal notes in mirror writing, using standard writing only if he intended his texts to be read by others.
 The purpose of this practice by Leonardo remains unknown, though several possible reasons have been suggested.
 For example, writing left handed from left to right would have been messy because the ink just put down would smudge as his hand moved across it.
 Writing in reverse would prevent such smudging.
 An alternative theory is that the process of rotating the linguistic object in memory before setting it to paper, and rotating it before reading it back, was a method of reinforcement learning.
 From this theory, it follows the use of boustrophedonic writing, especially in public codes, may be to render better recall of the text in the reader.